-8.8.1 The special requirements for the machinery, boiler and electrical installations should be to the satisfaction of the Administration and should include at least the requirements of this section.

-- 8.8.2 The main source of electrical power should comply with the following. - .1 Where the electrical power can normally be supplied by one generator, suitable loadshedding arrangements should be provided to ensure the integrity of supplies to services required for propulsion and steering as well as the safety of the unit.
-In the case of loss of the generator in operation, adequate provision should be made for a11tomatic starting and connecting to the main switchboard of a stand-by generator of sufficient capacity to ensure safe navigation when under way and to ensure the safety of the unit with automatic restarting of the essential auxiliaries including, where necessary, sequential operations.
+- 8.8.1 The special requirements for the machinery, boiler and electrical installations should be to the satisfaction of the Administration and should include at least the requirements of this section. - 8.8.2 The main source of electrical power should comply with the following. - shedding arrangements should be provided to ensure the integrity of supplies to services required for propulsion and steering as well as the safety of the unit.
+In the case of loss of the generator in operation, adequate provision should be made for alltomatic starting and connecting to the main switchboard of a stand-by generator of sufficient capacity to ensure safe navigation when under way and to ensure the safety of the unit with automatic restarting of the essential auxiliaries including, where necessary, sequential operations.
 The Administration may dispense with this requirement for a unit where the power necessary to ensure the functioning of the service referred to in 5.1.1.1, except for services referred to in 1.3.17.2, is 250 kW or less. - .2 If the electrical power is normally supplied by more than one generator simultaneously in parallel operation, provision should be made, for instance, by load shedding to ensure that, in case of loss of one of these generating sets, the remaining ones are kept in operation without overload to ensure safe navigation when under way and to ensure the safety of the unit.